guillaume-humbert/python3-sqlalchemy/doc/_sources/mappers.txt

     WHERE users.name = ?
     ['jack']

-By default, all relations are **lazy loading**.
+By default, all inter-object relationships are **lazy loading**.
 The scalar or collection attribute associated with a ``relation()`` contains a trigger which fires the first time the attribute is accessed, which issues a SQL call at that point:

 .. sourcecode:: python+sql